IBM/ubiquity-k8s/README.md

     - RHEL 7+
     - SUSE 12+

-  * Ubiquity FlexVolume requires Kubernetes version 1.5.6.
+  * Ubiquity FlexVolume requires Kubernetes version 1.5.6 or later.

   * The following sudoers configuration `/etc/sudoers` is required to run the FlexVolume as root user: